Magnolia Tree (Huo Po)

 Meridians: Spleen, Stomach, Large Intestine, Lungs

-Key TCM Actions & Medicinal Uses: Aromatic Herb that Transforms Phlegm: Promotes Movement of Qi/Transforms Damp: food stagnation, chest or abdominal distention and fullness, loss of appetite, vomiting and diarrhea.
-Warms and Transforms Phlegm/Redirecting Rebellious Qi Downwards: wheezing, due to phlegm with cough.
+Medicinal Uses: Food stagnation, chest or abdominal distention and fullness, loss of appetite, vomiting and diarrhea, wheezing, due to phlegm with cough.
 The bark promotes gastrointestinal motility; the seeds improve eyesight and Tonify Qi.
-Asthma, bloating, vomiting, Diarrhea.
-Activate Qi to Resolve Stagnation, Dry Dampness.
+Asthma, bloating, vomiting, diarrhea.

-Parts Most Frequently Used: Bark of Trunk, Branch and Root, Seed, Root and Flower (See Magnolia Flower for Flower and Bud functions)
+Parts Most Frequently Used: Bark of Trunk, Branch, Seed, Root, Flower (See Magnolia Flower for Flower and Bud functions.)

 Flavors/Temps: Bitter, Acrid, Warm